 How the Venom Symbiote Redefines Her Narrative Development πΈοΈ

-Mary Jane's evolution as the host of the Venom symbiote represents a twist in her narrative arc.
+Mary Jane's evolution as the host of the Venom symbiote represents a turning point in her narrative arc.
 Far from being a mere romantic accessory, the character now wields abilities that combine agility, strength, and endurance, similar to Spider-Man's but with a more aggressive approach.
 This technical change in her power design allows for exploring dynamics of control and symbiosis, offering a contrast to the classic version of Venom.
 The editorial decision to grant her the symbiote responds to a trend of diversifying roles within the Marvel universe, moving away from emotional dependence on Peter Parker.

 Face it, tiger: now the jackpot is having a sticky symbiote π

 Who would have told Mary Jane that her most famous phrase would become a prophecy about her love life and career.
-From being the girl waiting for Peter on the rooftop, she went on to carry an alien parasite that speaks in whispers and has a bad temper.
+From being the girl waiting for Peter on the rooftop, she went on to carry an alien parasite that whispers and has a bad temper.
 At least now she can say that her most toxic relationship is not with a superhero, but with a black mass that demands she go out and fight.
 Of course, the 60-year jackpot includes couples therapy with the symbiote included.